 The City is developing the Western Beaches Public Realm Plan to update improvements to the Western Beaches over the next 20 years.
 The Western Beaches comprises a four kilometer stretch of waterfront, parks and trails, and communities between the mouth of the Humber River and the eastern edge of Marilyn Bell Park.
 The Plan Update will provide a renewed vision for the Western Beaches, including recommendations and priorities for improvements, that reflects the changing conditions, current priorities and community needs since the Western Waterfront Master Plan was completed in 2009.

-Apply to join the Community Advisory Committee for the Western Beaches Public Realm Plan Update.
+Join the virtual public meeting to learn about and provide feedback on the draft recommendations for the Western Beaches Public Realm Plan Update.

 Sign up for updates related to the Western Beaches Public Realm Plan Update or unsubscribe from the mailing list.